Tom and Jerry: Butch and Toodles Galore

 Butch is a black, cigar-smoking alley cat who also wants to eat Jerry.
 He is Tom's most frequent adversary.
-However, for most of the shorts he appears in, he is usually seen rivaling Tom over Toodles.
-Butch was also Tom's chum as in some cartoons, where Butch is leader of Tom's alley cat buddies, who are mostly Lightning, Topsy, and Meathead.
+For most of the shorts he appears in, he is usually seen rivaling Tom over Toodles.
+Butch was Tom's chum as in some cartoons, where Butch is leader of Tom's alley cat buddies, who are mostly Lightning, Topsy, and Meathead.
 Butch talks more often than Tom or Jerry in most shorts.

 Butch and Toodles were originally introduced in Hugh Harman's 1941 short The Alley Cat, but were integrated into Tom and Jerry rather than continuing in their own series.

 Nibbles

 Nibbles is a small gray mouse who often appears in shorts as an orphan mouse.
 He is a carefree individual who very rarely understands the danger of the situation, simply following instructions the best he can both to Jerry's command and his own innocent understanding of the situation.
 This can lead to such results as "getting the cheese" by simply asking Tom to pick it up for him, rather than following Jerry's example of outmaneuvering and sneaking around Tom.
 Many times Nibbles is an ally of Jerry in fights against Tom, including being the second Mouseketeer.
-He is given speaking roles in all his appearances as a Mouseketeer, often with a high-pitched French tone.
-However, during a short in which he rescued Robin Hood, his voice was instead more masculine, gruff, and cockney accented.
+He is given speaking roles in all his appearances as a Mouseketeer, often with a high-pitched French tone, provided by Francoise Brun-Cottan.
+However, during a short in which he rescued Robin Hood, his voice was instead a more masculine, gruff Cockney accent, provided by Lucille Bliss.